 Many web pages are outdated.
 It’s a good idea to use a strategy from a trusted source.

 The proofreading training I recommend is Caitlin’s Proofread Anywhere.
 It’s perfect for beginners and pros that want to make money proofreading.
 You learn how to get ideal clients and establish your online business.

 The Best Tools for Proofreading

 Proofreading jobs online are easier to do when you have the right tools.
-And finishing your projects faster is the best way to maximize your earnings.
+If you can finish your projects faster, you get a chance to maximize your earnings.

 Here are a few proofreading tools to use: